 Because it's Facebook: Messenger

-And while the mobile Messenger apps offer group audio chat, they only support two people for video as of this writing.
+And while the mobile Messenger apps offer group audio chat, they only support two people for video at the time of writing.
 If you want something less cluttered than Skype, yet a bit more robust than FaceTime or Duo, then Messenger might do the trick.
 And you don't even need a Facebook account (just a phone number), although that is the easiest way to connect with mates.

 - Facebook's huge user base